firepear/homefarm/docs/gnatwren.md

 If there is a new version of Gnatwren, rebuild the `gwgather` container as described above.

-Rerun `ansible-playbook gnatwren.yml` anytime to rebuild and re-deploy the agent software if there have been changes.
+Rerun `farmctl gnatwren-deploy` anytime to rebuild and re-deploy the agent software if there have been changes.

-Similarly, edit `./files/gwagent-config.json` and rerun the playbook to push configuration changes to your nodes.
+Similarly, edit `./files/gwagent-config.json` and rerun the deploy to push configuration changes to your nodes.